JoeB-cybersecurity/Car-Search-Complier-Sorter-OOD/README.txt

-(OUT OF DATE!!!)
+(FIXED!
+Woohoo!)
 This is my car search web scraper project, built using the java language and jsoup module.
 Limitations of this project include not working on pages that load using javascript.
 There are 3 files including:

 -Central_Marketplace_Project: Scrapes listings on ebay, carsales and gumtree specified by user input.
 Only searches for cars and vehicles.
 Returns the title, price, URL link and img link for each individual result it finds, as well as the site it found the listing on.
 Can sort these results by lowest or by best match.